Police can't find white woman charged after harassing two black women

 But when police attempted to serve Westwood the arrest warrant, “they were unable to locate her,” a police statement released Wednesday said.

-On Friday, police still hadn't located Westwood and they don't think she's been home, Charlotte-Mecklenburg Police Lt.
+On Friday, police still hadn't found Westwood and they don't think she's been home, Charlotte-Mecklenburg Police Lt.
 Brad Koch told NBC News.

 "All of her neighbors are fortunately nosy neighbors and I’m sure will call us the second she shows back up," he said.
 Police are asking anyone who might know where Westwood is to call 911.